-Nine schools in North Ayrshire, Scotland, have started taking payments for school lunches by using facial recognition to scan the faces of pupils at the cash register in order to deduct money from an online account, according to the Financial Times.
+In October 2021, nine schools in North Ayrshire, Scotland, started taking payments for school lunches by using facial recognition to scan the faces of pupils at the cash register in order to deduct money from an online account, according to the Financial Times.

-CBD Cunninghams, the company that developed the system, claims the system speeds up queues and protects students better against COVID-19 than the card payments and fingerprint scanners the schools used previously.
+CBD Cunninghams, the company that developed the system, claimed it speeded up queues and protected students better against COVID-19 than the card payments and fingerprint scanners the schools used previously.

-The programme was suspended after the UK Information Commissioner’s Office (ICO) responded to the controversy by encouraging schools to take a 'less intrusive' approach where possible.
+The North Ayshire Council (NAC) programme was suspended after the UK Information Commissioner’s Office (ICO) responded to the controversy by encouraging schools to take a 'less intrusive' approach where possible.